SamhitaK10/Scan-Quality-Check/README.md

-# 🩺 Ultrasound Scan Quality Check
+# 🩺 Scan Quality Check

 A convolutional neural network that evaluates ultrasound image quality at capture time.
 The model flags scans as **clear**, **unclear**, or **uncertain** to guide whether a retake is needed before interpretation.